rbrt/rbrt.github.io/_posts/2015-05-15-the-last-few-months.md

 the features just aren't that appealing, but I'm not the target audience.

-I met a lot of people, went to some really cool parties, found out the dangers of the open bar, and got to dodge some of the worst winter in a 100 years in Nova Scotia. it was a good week.
+I met a lot of people, went to some really cool parties, found out the dangers of the open bar, and got to dodge some of the worst winter in a hundred years in Nova Scotia. it was a good week.
 Immediately following GDC, I took the subway over to Oakland and then went on tour with Life Chain for 2 weeks.
 We started off playing a fest in Oakland and then went up and down the West Coast.